Inventure71/ReminderZs/RULES.md

 ### 11) Naming & Style
 - Inputs/outputs listed in `variables_*_nodes` must be reflected 1:1 in their corresponding reference arrays (maintain order, use nulls for gaps)
 - Exec ports are configured by `exec_input_nodes`/`exec_output_nodes`; only `Conditional` is allowed to have two exec outputs by default, but the model supports N exec ports generically

+### 12) Save/Load Projects
+- Save writes JSON containing:
+  - blocks: full graph with positions `{ position: { x, y } }`, all refs, function_name, and for Variable blocks the `variable` object and `variable_uid`
+  - variables: sidebar variable catalog (name, type, value, uid, global/local flags)
+- Load clears the canvas, restores variables in the sidebar, recreates all blocks at saved positions, rebinds exec and variable edges, then redraws connections.